 Box cords sliding sash windows.

-Our classic sliding sash windows operate using cords and weights, and are fitted with the appropriate hardware, which allows the windows to slide up and down during use.
-Our double glazing and the weather-sealing properties are incorporated with a choice of slender glazing bars and come with an array of finishes (preferred options can be selected from the colour sub-page for example).
-Our traditional weighted box sash sliding windows are hung using nylon sash cords and have been designed with accuracy and have innovated themselves for the past 50 years.
+Our classic wooden sliding sash windows operate using nylon cords and weights, and are fitted with the appropriate hardware, which allows the windows to slide up and down.
+Our double glazing and the weather-sealing properties are incorporated with a choice of slender glazing bars.
+Sash windows came spray finished in any RAL colour chosen by client.
+We offer options of dual paint with different colour inside and outside.
+Our traditional weighted box sash sliding windows are hung using nylon sash cords with secure fasteners.

 Sash Lifts and Pulls – allow sashes to be opened and closed.
-They come in a wide range of available styles and finishes.
-The top sash is specified as a standard.
-This sash is available in satin, chrome and brass finishes.
+They come in a wide range finish: satin chrome, polished chrome, stain nickel, polished brass, satin – antique brass , black or white.

 Vent Locks/Sash Restrictors (Sash Stops) – these can be fitted as addition to flitch fasteners, and can protect offices and in turn elevate security.

-Trickle Vents can additionally be fitted in the sash’s head – details are based on requests
+Trickle Vents can additionally be fitted in the sash’s head to enable natural ventilation in living areas – that is building control requirement

 Glazing bars, beadings and sash Horns.

 The height of glazing bars depends on the double glaze unit thickness.
-For instance when a 24mm double glaze unit is fitted then we have to install very thin bars 12mm in height, in turn reducing the thickness of glass can help to achieve better mouldings.
+For instance, when a 20mm double glaze unit is fitted the height of beading is reduced to maximum 15mm, in turn reducing the thickness of glass can help to achieve better mouldings.

 TIPS while taking measurements for box sash window!